getpop/field-query/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Syntax to retrieve data from the server for PoP applications, and to grant URI-based server-side caching capabilities to a GraphQL API.
+Syntax to query GraphQL through URL params, which grants a GraphQL API the capability to be cached on the server.

 ## Install